rudigrobler/iXAML/README.md

 [UIAppearance](http://nshipster.com/uiappearance/) allows the appearance of views and controls to be consistently defined across the entire application.

-If UIAppearance is so great, why do we need iXAML?
+**If UIAppearance is so great, why do we need iXAML?**

-A major shortcoming of UIAppearance is that style rules are imperative, rather than declarative.
-That is, styling is applied at runtime in code, rather than being interpreted from a list of style rules.
+A major shortcoming of UIAppearance is that styles are imperative (applied it runtime in code), not declarative.

-iXAML enable loading (and applying) declarative stylesheets!
+iXAML adds support for declarative stylesheets

 ## Design goals of iXAML